 Headquartered at Keystone Ski Resort in the Mountain House at the base of Discovery Lift, the Keystone Adaptive Center (KAC) provides alpine skiing and snowboarding lessons to people with disabilities and other special needs.
 KAC subscribes to the standards of the Professional Ski Instructors of America (PSIA) and provides high quality instruction in all disciplines of adaptive skiing and snowboarding, including but not limited to four-track, visually impaired, three-track, autism, learning delays, mono-skiing, and bi-skiing.
 Lessons are conducted on a personalized, one-on-one basis, and fees include all instruction, on-hill guiding and support, rental and specialized equipment and lift ticket.

-Keystone Adaptive Center is a private, non-profit educational center, and is operated by Breckenridge Outdoor Education Center (BOEC), a world-renowned adaptive sports program that has provided a wide range of adaptive outdoor experiences for over 40 years.
+Keystone Adaptive Center is a private, non-profit educational center, and is operated by Breckenridge Outdoor Education Center (BOEC), a world-renowned adaptive sports program that has provided a wide range of adaptive outdoor experiences since 1976.
 In addition to the ski lessons offered in winter, BOEC also offers summer programs such as customized courses for groups and professional organizations featuring rock climbing, river trips, ropes course and more.

 Call 970-496-4016 for more information.